auca/com.391/Project.md

 to download `imgui` library and to regenerate the project files.

+## Task 10 (Engine Version 5.0)

+Use the fifth version of the engine from the previous task and add `game_test.cpp` file to the tests directory.
+Change the `CMakeLists.txt` build configuration to accommodate the new test.

+In the `game_test.cpp` test, you should create one level of any classic 2.5D shooter game (like Doom).

+Your level should include at least the following:

+* Create one level (at least one rectangular room with textured ground and walls).
+* Add at least one enemy type (the enemy should be a plane with texture-based sprite animation, enemies can move).
+* Add the first-person player (the player should be the camera and an overlay mesh with texture-based sprite animation).
+* Add any basic game logic (shooting, destroying enemies with ray intersection testing, etc...).
+You can use overlays to add 'You won!' / 'You lost!', 'Menu' screens.

+Note that any extra effort may be awarded with a small number of extra points.
+Be creative.

+Commit, push to the private repository (get it from the instructor if you don't have one).
+Upload ALL the engine sources, not only the modified files.
+Do not upload intemidiate and binary files.
+You grade will be lowered for that.
+Submit the last commit ID to Canvas before the deadline.

 ## Resources

 3D Math Primer for Graphics and Game Development, Second Edition by Fletcher